 This course is a preparation for entry to a Degree or Higher Diploma course in Science that might require Chemistry, Biology, Mathematics and Physics; such as Diagnostic Radiography, Bioinformatics or Biophysics, Physical Sciences, Medicine, Dentistry, Pharmacy, Pharmaceuticals.

 Three modules are studied out of the following options.
 These are:

 In addition a Research-based assignment will be undertaken chosen from one of the subject areas.

-5 GCSEs at grade 4/C or above including 2 Science, maths and English or BTEC Level 2 Applied Science/Pre Access and Grade 4/C or above in maths and English.
+5 GCSEs at grade 4/C or above including two GCSE science subjects, maths and English or BTEC Level 2 Applied Science/Pre Access and Grade 4/C or above in maths and English.

 Applicants will be given a written assessment task to assess if they can study successfully at a level equivalent to A-Level and have good maths and English skills.

 If English is not your first language, you may need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.

 In addition to lesson time, you will be expected to complete about 16 hours of independent study per week.
 You will need good organisational skills.
 It is preferable that you have some IT skills (you will have an opportunity to acquire these).